 The Clench...and Psychedelics: Part I

-At this end of this past week’s group I wrote on my notepad, “Let go of the struggle and have faith in the process,” which now as I look at it, needs some explaining.
-It came out of the ideas of people who were talking about their psychedelic journeys that meeting.
-One spoke about the fact that “letting go” corresponds to two clenched fists turning into two open hands.
-Sound good, except that open hands don’t hold anything, suggesting that “letting go” means being okay with having nothing.
-There are philosophies that talk about groundlessness, but having nothing is not actually the most appealing notion in the world, as anybody in Las Vegas would tell you.
-But then the trip showed another stance that hands can take, one of openness, the receiving hands.
-They are neither clenched and uptight, nor are they flat and empty, but cupped and ready.
+/At this end of this past week’s Disintegration Group I wrote on my notepad, “Let go of the struggle and have faith in the process,” which now as I look at it, needs some explaining.
+It came out of the ideas of people in group who were talking about their psychedelic journeys that meeting.
+One spoke about the fact that “letting go” corresponds to turning from two clenched fists to two open hands.
+Sounds good, except that open hands don’t get to hold anything, suggesting that “letting go” means we have to be okay with having nothing.
+There certainly are philosophies that talk about groundlessness, but having nothing is not actually the most appealing notion in the world, as anybody in Las Vegas would tell you.
+But then this person’s trip showed another stance that hands can take: a giving/receiving pose.
+Hands that are neither clenched and uptight nor flat and empty, but cupped and ready.

-We approach so much of our lives with metaphorically very clenched hands.
+We approach so much of our lives with metaphorically clenched hands.
 We struggle.
-We struggle to survive, to do well, to impress, to excel, to be above shame, and in the wellness culture we struggle to improve ourselves.
+We struggle to survive, to do well, to impress, to excel, to be above shame, and in the wellness culture we struggle above all to improve our silly selves.
 Ever had this headache – that you struggle to get away from the struggling self?
-It’s not entirely our fault I would say, we are born into a culture where our basic education gears us towards striving and struggle.
+It’s not entirely our fault I would say, because we are born into a culture where our basic education is about nothing but struggle.
+Struggle to get good grades, to behave well in class, to impress our classmates, do well in gym – it’s endless.
 How often do you hear a parent or a teacher tell a kid, “Good job!”
-They are saying it with very positive intentions, but they imply that the kid is in a rating system, and this time they have done well enough to duck the bullet of humiliation that comes with doing a bad job.
-Tomorrow, however, is a new day, with new possibilities for failure and embarrassment.
-We are all of us, all the time, feverishly working on getting our 6th grade homework in on time.
+They are saying it with positive intentions, but they are putting the kid into a rating system, and this time kiddo, you’ve done well enough to duck the bullet of abject failure and humiliation.
+Tomorrow, however, is a bright, fresh new day, with new possibilities for doing bad jobs and the attendant shame state.
+And after that an endless succession of tomorrows – until I suppose, the day they suddenly stop.
+Meanwhile, we are all of us, all the time, feverishly working on getting our 6th grade homework in on time, to some phantom, unforgiving internal teacher-in-chief.

-And the letting go that we sometimes try to do while tripping, is a letting go of this clenched-hands mindset, where we see our own selves as an object – an object of success, or failure, of accolades or derision.
-In normal life we don’t have the luxury to live as part of things– part of the forest when we walk through it, part of the towns and cities that are our homes.
-We are too busy improving, and when we try to improve or change, let’s say change a bad habit, when we try do so with clenched hands, we try to criticize our way to improvement, perhaps even into enlightenment.
+And then the letting go.
+We sometimes do this quite naturally while tripping, as we enter a wider perspective, let’s say the broader air of the spirit, and we have no more need of the clenched-hands mindset, in fact it suddenly seems quite sad and ridiculous, as we no longer see our own selves as an object – an object of success, or failure, of accolades or derision.
+If we were to walk through a forest, we would be part of the forest, or even part of the town or the city that is our human home.
+In the non-tripping state though, we are busy improving, of getting ourselves up to speed, as we try to criticize our way out of bad habits and into enlightenment.
 “I said I wouldn’t eat any donuts today!
-I said I wouldn’t lose my temper!
-I said I wouldn’t get lost in ruminations” And look at that, I just did.”
-This stupidity is what we would love to let go of, and to the degree that we can, we are sparing ourselves unnecessary suffering, because this good job/bad job evaluation has nothing to do with the process of change.
-It’s just a stick to beat ourselves up with.
+I said I wouldn’t get anxious in that meeting!
+I said I wouldn’t get lost in ruminations!”
+And look at that, I just did.
+It’s what the Buddhists call the second arrow, the optional suffering we inflict on ourselves, layered on top of the unavoidable suffering of life.
+The good job/bad job evaluation has nothing to do with the process of change.
+It’s a convenient stick to beat ourselves up with.

 Next week: Part II!